thomasheckmann/zxinfo-file-browser/README.md

 ```
 The app is then available in the 'dist' folder.

-# Features
-* Scan local files
-* Non-Destructive - original files won't be touched
-* Read various formats: SNA, Z80, TAP
-* Integrates with ZXDB using ZXInfo API
-* Browse by file formats (sna, z80, tap)
-* Quick access to folders

 # Development
-See [Development.md](Development.md) for details about how to build Picturama.
+See [Development.md](Development.md) for details about how to build zxinfo-file-manager.